sodiqardianto/be_pasien_portal/README.md

-# Patient Portal Backend API
+# Hospital Management System - Backend API

-Backend API for Patient Portal with JWT Authentication, built with Express, TypeScript, Prisma, and MySQL.
+Backend API for Hospital Management System with JWT Authentication, built with Express, TypeScript, Prisma, and PostgreSQL.

+> **🏗️ Architecture**: Feature-Based Architecture - Each module is self-contained with its own controllers, services, DTOs, and routes.

 ## Features